c-yuwei/CompositeRFE/README.md

 The goal is to create synthetic datasets that reproduce small-world characteristics, which are widely observed in empirical brain networks.
 This distribution builds on the analytical functionalities of the standard [BRAPH 2](https://github.com/braph-software/BRAPH-2/tree/develop) distribution.
 More details on the analysis and tutorials can be found in the main BRAPH 2 repository: [Tutorials](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials).

-This distribution also forms part of the Master’s thesis work of Yuxin Guo, _Software Quality Evaluation of AI/ML-Based Neuroimaging Tools_, conducted at the Department of Computer Science and Engineering (CSE), Chalmers University of Technology.

 ## Purpose

 The Watts–Strogatz model is used here to: